onflow/flow/docs/content/guides/dapp-deployment/mainnet-deployment.md

 ### Prerequisites

-Before considering your application for deployment to Mainnet, it has to have been live on Testnet handling real world traffic for a fixed period of time as suggested here: **Testnet Testing Guidelines.**
+Before considering your application for deployment to Mainnet, it has to have been live on Testnet handling real world traffic for a fixed period of time as suggested here: [Testnet Testing Guidelines](../testnet-testing).

 Your project's smart contracts should include test coverage and follow any additional guidelines set out here: [Smart Contract Testing Guidelines](../contract-testing).

-Your reviewers will be using the following criterion when assessing your project: [Flow Project Technical Analysis](../contract-testing) Keeping these points in mind while developing your project will help speed up the review and deployment process**.**
+Your reviewers will be using the following criterion when assessing your project: [Flow Project Technical Analysis](../contract-testing) Keeping these points in mind while developing your project will help speed up the review and deployment process.

 ### Smart Contract Review